Tropicalizing Principal Minors of Positive Definite Matrices: Introduction

-It is a way to track the exponential behavior of a set as coordinates go to $0$ or $\infty$.
-When $\mathcal{S}$ is semialgebraic, the tropicalization is a rational polyhedral fan that coincides with the closure of the image of $\mathcal{S}_{\R\ps}$ under coordinate-wise valuation, where $\mathcal{S}_{\R\ps}$ denotes the extension of $\mathcal S$ to the field of real Puiseux series.
-See Section~\ref{subsec:prelim} for further discussion.
+The {\em tropicalization} $\tropplus(S)$ of a semialgebraic subset $\mathcal{S}\subset \R_+^N$ is the closure of the image of $\mathcal{S}_{\R\ps}$ under coordinate-wise valuation, where $\mathcal{S}_{\R\ps}$ denotes the extension of $\mathcal S$ to the field of real Puiseux series.
+It is a rational polyhedral fan and coincides with the \emph{logarithmic limit set} as in \cite{Ale}:

+Tropicalization is a way to track the exponential behavior of $S$ as coordinates go to $0$ or $\infty$.

 The principal minors of an $n \times n$ positive definite matrix $A$ can be encoded by the degree-$n$ homogeneous polynomial in $n+1$ variables

 where ${\bf x}^T := \prod_{i \in T}x_i$.
 This polynomial is {\em stable} \cite{BB06}, which implies that the tropicalization of the set of principal minors of positive definite matrices is a subset of the set of $M^\natural$-concave functions on $\{0,1\}^n$~\cite{Branden2}.
 We see in Corollary \ref{cor:equalitydependingonn} that for $n\geq 6$ not every $M^\natural$-concave function arises this way from positive definite matrices.
 Our main result is a description of this tropicalization in terms of the affine tropical flag variety.